 Things to do

 - Boiling Lake – a 6-hour round-trip hike on a well-marked trail.
 It starts at Laudat, the highest village on the island.
 You can either take a 50 EC$ taxi or a 5 EC$ public bus from the Botanical Gardens.
 There is a “breakfast river” stop one hour into the hike where you can refill water bottles.
 The temperature at the center of the lake is about 400ºC, while at the edges is 80ºC.

 - Victoria Falls – The most beautiful falls on the island.
 It has an excellent natural swimming pool.
-It has a bit convoluted of a hike which involves crossing a river four times.
+It has a bit convoluted of a hike that involves crossing a river four times.
 So, it is hard to do this without a guide.

 Wavine Cyrique Falls – The falls themselves are not extraordinary, but the hike to the falls is pretty intense and involves climbing down a ladder on the cliff along with a cliff hike.

 - Emerald Pool and Waterfalls – A famous tourist spot.
 It is an easily accessible pool to swim in.

-- Jacko Falls – An OK falls.
+- Jacko Falls – This is an OK waterfall.
 Easily accessible, but nothing significant.

 - Spanny Falls – A pair of falls.
 The first one is easily accessible; the second requires a bit of climbing in the wild.